rideckszz/rideckszz/README.md

 ---

 #### :man_technologist: About Me:
-- :telescope: I’m working as a researcher at RExLab - Laboratórios de Experiências Remotas
+- 🥼 I’m working as a researcher at RExLab - Laboratórios de Experiências Remotas

 - :seedling: Cybersecurity is my passion and obcession